 To facilitate the double-blind review, authors are asked to include the following separately:

-- Title page (with author details): This should include the article’s title, authors’ names and affiliations (including emails), acknowledgment, funding, conflicting interest statament, and a complete address for the corresponding author.
+Title page (with author details): This should include the article’s title, authors’ names and affiliations (including emails), acknowledgment, funding, conflicting interest statament, and a complete address for correspondence.

-Blinded manuscript (no author details): The main body of the paper (including the references, figures, and tables) should not include any identifying information, such as the authors' names or affiliations.
+Blinded manuscript (no author details): The main body of the article (including the references, figures, and tables) should not include any identifying information, such as the authors' names or affiliations.